 Students at St. Bonaventure University receive financial aid from a variety of sources.
 More than 98 percent of our students receive some type of financial assistance.
 Some students receive aid that is generated by St. Bonaventure.

 We make applying for financial aid at St. Bonaventure an easy process for all students.
 This includes students from our military aligned populations who will also get started with the FAFSA below.

 Important forms and deadlines

 To receive a financial aid package you must be accepted for admission to St. Bonaventure and file the appropriate financial aid forms.
-As a result of the Early FAFSA and use of prior-prior year income, the FAFSA becomes available on October 1.
-We recommend families complete the FAFSA using the IRS Data Retrieval Tool (DRT) no later than February 1.
-If you do not file the required forms by the priority date of February 1, you will still be considered for assistance but you may miss out on certain types of limited funds.
+The FAFSA becomes available in December and will use your prior-prior year tax return information.
+We recommend families complete the FAFSA which also uses the IRS Data Retrieval Tool (DRT) by February 1.
+If you file after February 1, you will still be considered for assistance, but there may be additional financial aid notification wait time.

 When you apply for financial aid, the following forms should be filed by February 1 to ensure maximum award consideration:

 - Free Application for Federal Student Aid (FAFSA).
 The St. Bonaventure Federal School code for the FAFSA is 002817.
 Use estimated income figures, if necessary, to meet the deadline.
 FAFSA forms are available in most high school guidance offices, or by calling the financial aid office.
 If you wish to file the FAFSA electronically, the website is http://www.fafsa.ed.gov.